-Options are accessible through the '=' command, which provides an interface to the various sets of options available to the player.
+Options are accessible through the

+= command, which provides an interface to the various sets of options available to the player.

 In the descriptions below, each option is listed as the textual summary which is shown on the “options” screen, plus the internal name of the option in brackets, followed by a textual description of the option.